muratk5n/thirdwave/en/2015/08/temp-increase.md

 ## Carbon, Methane Effects

-Carbon or methane increase.. which one causes more global temperature increase?
-We place all time series variables in the same data packet, and compute the correlation matrix,
+Carbon or methane.. which one caused more global temperature increase?
+We place all time series' in the same data packet, and compute the correlation matrix,

 ```python
 import pandas as pd